 Author Questionnaire

 1. Microscopy: Does your protocol require the use of a dissecting or stereomicroscope for performing a complex dissection, microinjection technique, or something similar?
+Yes

 If Yes, can you record movies/images using your own microscope camera?

+No

 If your protocol involves microscopy but you are not able to record movies/images with your microscope camera, JoVE will need to use our scope kit.